Code-Institute-Submissions/outerzone/README.md

 **** MY NOTES ONLY - NOT PART OF FINAL README ****

+Jonathan 12.11.2020
+Checkout
+* Order and OrderLineItem.
+Don't save to the database.
+Write line total as property on the model.
+* Reading to do, Jonathan sent on Slack
+* More comments on webhooks.
+URLs to Stripe documentation.
+Particularly on the delay on checkout
+* SQLite committed to repo.
+Add to gitignore, but only later when close to end.
+* SECRET_KEY and DEBUG variables

 # Questions
 * Where do I store JSON if data needs to be accessed in multiple apps?
 # To Do